Why Am I Drawn to Emotionally Unavailable People?

 Introduction

-Many people repeatedly find themselves attracted to emotionally unavailable partners.
+Many people repeatedly find themselves drawn to emotionally unavailable partners.
 These relationships may involve people who are:

 distant